 B-cell non-Hodgkin's lymphoma, a cancer of the lymph tissue, has also been associated with chronic hepatitis C virus.
 The cause is thought to be the excessive stimulation by the hepatitis C virus of B-lymphocytes, which results in the abnormal reproduction of the lymphocytes.
 Interestingly, treatment with interferon therapy and some newer direct-acting antiviral treatments have caused some cases of hepatitis C virus-associated low-grade (not very active) non-Hodgkin's lymphoma to go into remission.
 But most people with hepatitis C virus-associated high-grade non-Hodgkin's lymphoma will need the usual anti-cancer therapies.

 Skin and Arthritis Conditions and Hepatitis C

 Two skin conditions, lichen planus and porphyria cutanea tarda, have been associated with chronic hepatitis C virus.
-Porphyria cutanea tarda may resolve with successful interferon therapy for the hepatitis C virus.
-There have been cases, however, where lichen planus actually worsened during interferon treatment.
+Porphyria cutanea tarda may go away with successful interferon therapy for the hepatitis C virus.
+But there have been cases where lichen planus actually got worse during interferon treatment.

 Many people with the hepatitis C virus have autoimmune antibodies, such as anti-nuclear antibody, anti-smooth muscle antibodies, and rheumatoid factor.
 But true rheumatoid arthritis is uncommon in people with hepatitis C virus.